 Is outsourcing feasible?

-Is outsourcing Necessary?
+Is outsourcing necessary?

-Which activities are internal or not?
+Which activities are internal and which are not?

 Will outsourcing be more desirable than insourcing?

 Is outsourcing in line with strategic priorities and risks?